-This award is determined by each classroom teacher on a quarterly basis and will be recognized at the quarterly awards ceremony.
+This award is determined by each classroom teacher on an annual basis and will be recognized at the year-end awards ceremony.

 Perseverance Award

 This award is designed to recognize a student who has overcome or shown great progress in areas of difficulty.